 After high school, Dean went on to earn a Bachelor of Communications Degree from Mount Royal University.
 He has an exceptionally diverse background, and has worked in various private sectors, taught at the post-secondary level, and most recently has worked in municipal politics.
 Aside from being the primary caregiver in the home, Dean also takes care of the office and many business aspects of Summit Psychology.

-Dean, Carla, Finn and their two therapy dogs, Fern and Finch, love the great outdoors.
+Dean, Carla, Finn and their three therapy dogs, Fern, Finch and Tilly, love the great outdoors.
 Much of their free time is spent atop of Antler Hill at the Turnquist family farm, plunking around in the tractor or picking apples from Grama’s delightful garden.
-Dean and especially Carla are big believers in the Waldorf pedagogy and play an integral role in their son’s mostly outdoor, Steiner playschool in Red Deer.